kam3nev/hpc_thoughts/content/posts/falsesharing.md

 Since it's likely that we'll use neighboring memory together<cite>[^2]</cite>, and since main memory (to be more specific -- DRAM) is faster when reading a lot of data in a row (because of capacitors and such), we don't read just single bytes into cache.
 Rather, we read contiguous chunks of **64 bytes** of main memory (in cache lingo, *blocks*) into cache.<cite>[^3]</cite> Cache is indexed in terms of these chunks, which henceforth are referred to by their proper name **cache lines**.

+> **REMARK:** It is common to refer to both the entries in the cache, and the corresponding chunks of 64 bytes in main memory as cache lines, and identify them with each other.

-The following picture might help you to remember:
+The following picture might help you remember:

 {{< image src="../mem_vs_cache.png" >}}

 Keep in mind however that the above picture is just a heuristic.
-In reality, what you see when you code are virtual memory addresses, which are mapped to physical addresses by the OS kernel and the CPU.
+In reality, what your programs see are virtual memory addresses, which are mapped to physical addresses by the OS kernel and the CPU.
 All you need to understand as a (Linux) programmer is the concept of a process.

 Now we get into a rather hairy area of caching -- how to associate memory addresses to cache lines in a way that makes it fast to find data in cache, and to place data in cache.